NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 --jitter-frequency <string>
     Jitter frequency, in Hz.
 Used for modeling jitter (satellite vibration).
     Several frequencies can be specified.
-Use a quoted list, with spaces or commas as separators.
+Use a quoted list, with spaces as separators (or separated by commas with no quotes).
 See also ``--jitter-amplitude`` and ``--horizontal-uncertainty``.

 --jitter-phase <string>
     Jitter phase, in radians.
 Measures the jitter phase offset from the start of the orbit as set by ``--first``.
-Specify as a quoted list of numbers.
-Number of values must be 3 times the number of frequencies.
+Specify as a quoted list of numbers separated by space (or separated by commas with no quotes).
+The Number of values must be 3 times the number of frequencies.
 The order in this list corresponds to phase for roll, pitch, and yaw for first frequency, then second frequency, etc. If not specified, will be set to 0.

 --jitter-amplitude <string>
     Jitter amplitude, in micro radians.
-Specify as a quoted list having amplitude in roll, pitch, yaw for first frequency, then second frequency, etc. Separate the values by spaces or commas.
+Specify as a quoted list having amplitude in roll, pitch, yaw for first frequency, then second frequency, etc. Separate the values by spaces (or commas with no quotes).

 --horizontal-uncertainty <string>
     Camera horizontal uncertainty on the ground, in meters, at nadir orientation.
-Specify as three numbers, in quotes, used for roll, pitch, and yaw.
+Specify as three numbers, in quotes, used for roll, pitch, and yaw (or separated by commas with no quotes).
 The jitter amplitude for each of these angles is found as ``amplitude = atan(horizontal_uncertainty / satellite_elevation_above_datum)``, then converted to degrees.
 See
     :numref:`sat_sim_jitter_model` for details.